chainpoint/chainpoint-core/Operator.md

 ## Usage

+#### With Chainpoint Gateways
 In high-usage or public-facing situations, it is recommended to use [Chainpoint Gateway](https://github.com/chainpoint/chainpoint-gateway) as a public-facing service in front of your Core.
 It will need to open a channel to your Core in order to submit hashes, or use `AGGREGATOR_WHITELIST=<gateway_ips>` (Core) and `NO_LSAT_CORE_WHITELIST=<core_ips>` (Gateway) to skip lightning usage.

+#### Directly With Core
-However, when it is possible to use Core directly as a proof generator.
+However, it is possible to use Core directly as a proof generator.
 Configure your Core to accept requests from your client IPs by adding
 ```
 AGGREGATOR_WHITELIST=<client_ips>
 REMOVE_RATE_LIMITS=true